sofiahuppertz/42-CPP-modules/mod05/README.md

 This module focuses on implementing our own exceptions derived from the standard exception class, and using them with try/catch/throw statements.

 ## Key Concepts
 - **Exceptions**: In C++, exceptions are a more explicit alternative to if/else statements for handling exceptional circumstances that disrupt the normal flow of a program.
-They provide a robust mechanism to prevent the program from crashing when potential errors occur, by transferring control to a specific part of the program designed to handle the error.
+GitHub Copilot: **Exceptions**: In C++, exceptions are a mechanism for handling runtime errors or unexpected conditions that disrupt the normal flow of a program.
+They provide a way to transfer control from one part of a program to another.
+When a function encounters an error condition, it can "throw" an exception, which is then "caught" by an appropriate exception handler designed to handle that specific type of error.
+This allows for more robust and maintainable error handling compared to traditional methods like return codes.

 - **Concepts from Previous Modules**: Abstract classes, inheritance, using `const` and `static` keywords, orthodox canonical form, function pointers, and loops to avoid nasty if/else statements for scalability.

 ## Exercises